Participants of this program will be eligible to recieve 19 CH/1.9 CEUs.

 Call: 800-422-0711 and we'll find the best value for you.

-BalconySpacious Ocean View Stateroom with Balcony (2B) Two twin beds that convert to Royal King, sitting area, private balcony and bathroom.
+BalconySpacious Ocean View Stateroom with Balcony (2B) All staterooms and suites come complete with bathroom, vanity area, hair-dryer, TV and phone.
+Two twin beds that convert to Royal King, sitting area, private balcony and bathroom.
+Up to 4 guests.
 Stateroom: 214 sq. ft.
 Balcony: 42 sq. ft.

 BalconyOcean View Stateroom with Balcony (6D) Balcony staterooms have two twin beds that convert to a Royal King, a sitting area, a private balcony, and a private bathroom.